opentofu/opentofu/README.md

 - To submit bug reports or enhancement requests, refer to the [contributing guide](CONTRIBUTING.md) as well.

+## Reporting security vulnerabilities
+If you've found a vulnerability or a potential vulnerability in OpenTofu please follow [Security Policy](https://github.com/opentofu/opentofu/security/policy).
+We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.

 ## License

 [Mozilla Public License v2.0](https://github.com/opentofu/opentofu/blob/main/LICENSE)